Rob117/react-native-dynamic-cropper/README.md

 ## In case of abandonment

 If I don't respond to any issues or pull requests in 60 days, assume the worst.
 In that case, I officially support the react native community github group cloning this project and becoming the official maintainers.
+Please note that simply not making any commits is not the same as relinquishing control - this is basically a clause so that if I decide I'm not maintaining this anymore or if something happens to me, the community gets my code.